loreanvictor/tmplr/README.md

 # How to Use

-If the repository is on github, simply pass `owner/repo` to `tmplr`.
-For example, if you want to [create a reusable React component using this template](https://github.com/vitrin-app/react-component-template), you can run the following:
+For public repos on github, pass `owner/repo` to `tmplr`.
+For example, if you want to create a reusable React component, you can use [this template](https://github.com/vitrin-app/react-component-template) like this:

 ```bash
 npx tmplr vitrin-app/react-component-template
 ```

 <br/>

-Also works with public repositories on other sources:
+Also works with public repositories from other sources:

 ```bash
 # 🥽 download from GitLab